-Day 1: The tour begins with an overnight flight from London to Goa.
+Day 1: The tour begins this evening in Goa.

-Day 2: After arriving in the early hours of the morning, we’ll immediately drive north to our hotel which will be our base for the next two weeks.
-Once we have checked in and had time to recover from the flight, we’ll spend the rest of the day getting to know some of the common birds close to our hotel.
+Day 2: After an introductory meeting, we’ll spend the rest of the day getting to know some of the common birds close to our hotel.
 These should include the ever-present Brahminy and Black Kites, Indian Pond Herons, Eastern Cattle Egrets, Indian Rollers and Black Drongos.
 Blyth’s Reed Warblers and striking Black-rumped Flamebacks are common here and we are bound to encounter both.
 Night in northern Goa.

 Days 3-12: We’ll spend numerous enjoyable few days getting to know Goa and its birds.
 A small marsh not very far from our hotel can hold a nice selection of birds and if the rains have been good we can look for Cinnamon and Black Bitterns, Greater Painted-snipe, Black-winged Stilt, Marsh Sandpiper, Small Pratincole, Red-wattled Lapwing, Pacific Golden Plover, Pintail Snipe, White-breasted Waterhen, Watercock, Slaty-breasted Rail, Ruddy-breasted and Baillon’s Crakes, Rosy Starling, White-breasted and Pied Kingfishers, and a host of smaller birds including Malabar Crested Lark, and Blyth’s, Richard’s and Paddyfield Pipits.
 Elsewhere, the common birds we can expect to find include dazzling Little Green Bee-eater, Asian Koel, Long-tailed Shrike, Indian Robin, Wire-tailed Swallow, Ashy Wood-swallow, and Greenish Warblers, while an Oriental Honey-buzzard or White-bellied Sea Eagle may drift overhead.
 Nights in northern Goa.